ubermorgenland/LogCost/README.md

 # LogCost

+**Your cloud logging bill is $2,000/month.
+One debug statement in a hot path is responsible for $800 of it.**

-Open-source runtime logging cost tracker for Python services.
-Drop-in instrumentation (just `import logcost`) that measures which log statements generate the most data and helps you cut cloud logging bills.
+LogCost finds expensive log statements in production Python services.
+Drop-in instrumentation (just `import logcost`) pinpoints which lines generate the most data, helping you cut cloud logging costs by 40-60% without guessing.

+**Example:** A single `logger.debug(f"Processing {user_data}")` inside a request loop can log 50 MB/day at $15/month.
+LogCost shows you the exact file:line, call count, and bytes so you can fix the top 5 offenders and save hundreds monthly.

 ## Features